alex65536/tester/README.md

 * Tested on _Ubuntu 16.04_ (64-bit), but should work on other popular _GNU/Linux_ distros.

-* Currenty only 64-bit version is available, so 32-bit _GNU/Linuxes_ are not supported now.
-  But you can build a 32-bit version from sources.
-See [_Building from sources_](#building-from-sources)

 * _GTK_ installed.

-* Some checkers for problems may come only in EXE file, so you should instal _Wine_ to launch them.
+* Some checkers for problems may come only in EXE file, so you should install _Wine_ to launch them.

 # Downloading latest release